Subscribe now and save up to 56%

 Leigh Industries is celebrating its 25th anniversary with the release of a low-cost version of its popular router dovetail jigs.
 Using lower-cost materials and offering limited features, the new Leigh Super Jig series will start at less than half the price of its high-end D4R dovetail jig.

-The rising costs of aluminum and shipping, and a poor exchange rate between the United States and Canada, where it operates its headquarters, were two influences that drove the company to introduce the lower-priced jig, Leigh General Manager Matt Grisley said.
+New economics The rising costs of aluminum and shipping, and a poor exchange rate between the United States and Canada, where it operates its headquarters, were two influences that drove the company to introduce the lower-priced jig, Leigh General Manager Matt Grisley said.

 The cost of aluminum has skyrocketed in the last two years, causing tool makers to raise prices across the board.
 Leigh cut costs by constructing the Super Jigs with glass-filled nylon end caps that hold together a two-part aluminum-extrusion body.
 The more expensive D4R, by contrast, has a single aluminum-extrusion body that is machined to size.